ninjacom/100-days-of-code/r1-log.md

 ### R1D15
 Day 13 of #javascript30 (slide in on scroll), and watched the LAST of the bonus content of the @scrimba_com CSS Grid screencast.
 Also learning animations and tweens in Unity3D.

+### R1D16
+Day 14 of #javascript30 (JS References vs. Copying), and worked on my #freeCodeCamp Portfolio page on my local machine.